 Grace Kelly’s costumes were designed by Moss Mabry (Hitchcock had not yet begun his collaboration with Edith Head), who did a marvelous job at attaining that particular aesthetic that Edith Head would later develop in the director’s films.
 The elegance of the 1950s can not be surpassed, and it lay not only in the style of the clothes, but in a polished look altogether, manners and grace included.
 And Grace was the perfect example for that.
 In Dial M for Murder, she lights up the screen in head-to-toe red, from lipstick to the lace dress (in the most pure ’50s style) and the satin pumps.
 Hitchcock’s message is very clear indeed.

 A burgundy mid-calf, belted dress, matching lipstick and bag.

 The decor is just as stylish, meticulously done and interesting to observe as the costumes in Hitchcock’s films.

-sources: Alfred Hitchcock: The Complete Films, by Paul Duncan, and the special features on this Dial M for Murder DVD, released by Warner Brothers
+Editorial sources: Alfred Hitchcock: The Complete Films, by Paul Duncan / Hitchcock Truffaut, by François Truffaut / The special features on the “Dial M for Murder” DVD released by Warner Brothers